rdkcentral/rdkv-halif-tvsettings/docs/pages/tv-settings_halSpec.md

 ### Initialization and Startup

 The caller must initialize the `APIs` with picture quality modes for specific platforms and initiates communication with picture quality drivers.
 The standard/default values shall be maintained in default Picture profile database and any modified values for these parameters using TV Settings HAL APIs will be maintained in override Picture profile database.
+When there is no input selected before save the default values will be "Entertainment" for picturemode, "SDR" for video format and "IP" for video source.
 HAL shall be responsible to store these Picture profile data into the database.
 Picture profile database will have 5 types of tables:
 1. Picture property table to maintain all picture properties for a given picture mode, video format and video source
 2. Picture mode association table maintain the association of a given video source and video format to a picture mode